 The Social Security Administration recognizes CTS as a disabling condition if applicants meet the criteria listed in the SSA Blue Book.
 However, SSA physicians typically do not rule in favor of those seeking disability benefits for CTS.
 Consequently, applicants filing a claim for CTS must meet one or more of the following requirements to potentially increase the chances of their claim being approved:

 Nerve Damage That Could Be Diagnosed As Severe Peripheral Neuropathy

 Wrist ligaments lose enough functionality that you can no longer use your hands and wrist (soft tissue injury)

-Electromyography–an electric wire is place on muscles to assess electrical activity within that particular muscle
+- Electromyography–an electric wire is placed on muscles to assess electrical activity within that particular muscle

 Why Hire a Social Security Disability Attorney for CTS?